sonlar/golour/README.md

 # golour

-Create basic or wildly creative RGBA images with the help of the image package.
+Create some interesting RGBA images with the help of the golang image package.